OpenFAST/openfast/docs/source/install/index.rst

 Running CMake and compiling will create many files (text files and binaries) used in the various stages of the build.
-For this reason, a ``build`` folder is created which contains all of the generated files associated with the build process.
+For this reason, a ``build`` folder should be created to contain all of the generated files associated with the build process.
 Here, an important file called ``CMakeCache.txt`` contains the user-defined settings for the CMake configuration.
 This file functions like memory storage for the build.
 It is initially created the first time the CMake command is run and populated with the initial settings.
 Then, any subsequent